isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-file-management.md

 AEM Guides comes with the Bulk Move Tool that helps an administrator to move a folder having large number of files from one location to another.
 This tool can easily move files within one or more folders into a different folder in your AEM repository.
 One of the major features of this tool is that it not only moves a large number of files, but it also maintains the references to and from the files being moved.
 You can tweak the number of files that you can move in batches without hampering the authoring and publishing tasks.

->[!NOTE]
->
->
+    [!NOTE]

 The Bulk Move Tool works only at folder-level.
-If you want to move individual topic or map files, then use the regular move tool from AEM’s Assets UI.
+If you want to move individual topic or map files, then use the regular move tool from AEM's Assets UI.

 Here are some of the features provided by the Bulk Move Tool: